Skip to main content

 Execution, not just generation.
 Does it complete tasks, or does it write copy and hand it back?
 The difference is between “here’s a draft blog post” and “I’ve created the brief, written the post, optimised it for SEO, scheduled it in your CMS, and updated the project tracker.”
 If your team is still the bottleneck between AI output and published work, you haven’t got a platform.

 Integration depth.
 Can it pull data from your analytics, push tasks to your project management tool, and message your team when something needs attention?
 Surface-level integrations (export a CSV, copy-paste into Slack) don’t count.
 You need native connections to the tools your team already uses.
-Compass connects to Asana, Google Analytics, Notion, Zapier, SharePoint, and Microsoft Teams natively, using the Model Context Protocol (MCP) that AI models use to interact with external tools.
+Compass connects to Asana, Google Analytics, Notion, Zapier, SharePoint, and Microsoft Teams natively.
+It uses something called MCP (Model Context Protocol), which in plain English means the AI talks to your tools the same way a human would, reading data, creating tasks, sending messages, just without the 47 browser tabs.

 Enterprise security.
 Multi-tenant isolation, role-based access control, audit logging, proper authentication.
-Not API keys pasted into spreadsheets, not shared logins.
-If your compliance team can’t sign off on it, your marketing team can’t use it.
+I’ve lost count of the number of AI tools I’ve evaluated that store API keys in plaintext config files or use a single shared login for the whole team.
+That’s not enterprise security.
 Compass has four-tier role-based access (Owner, Admin, Member, Viewer) and authenticates through Microsoft OAuth with full tenant isolation.

 Proactive intelligence.
 Does it surface insights without being asked?
 A tool waits for your prompt.
 A platform monitors your connected data through scheduled performance snapshots, spots trends and anomalies, and messages your team before you think to ask.